Skip to content

 Challengeable by: Auditor

-Conduct GDPR Data Protection Impact Assessment (DPIA) per Article 35 for HR analytics, performance monitoring, employee surveillance For each HR-data processing activity (engagement survey, performance-rating algorithm, productivity monitoring, network-traffic analysis, video monitoring, biometric time-clock), does the processing require DPIA per Article 35(1) high-risk-to-rights criteria or EDPB Guidelines 4/2017 list, and have the seven Article 35(7) DPIA elements been documented?
+Run the GDPR Article 35 impact assessment for HR analytics For each HR-data processing activity - engagement survey, performance-rating algorithm, productivity monitoring, network-traffic analysis, video monitoring, biometric time-clock - does it meet the Article 35(1) high-risk criteria (or the EDPB Guidelines 4/2017 list) that require an impact assessment, and are the seven Article 35(7) elements documented?
 Rules Engine Auditor

-GDPR Article 35(1) plus EDPB Guidelines 4/2017 deterministic DPIA-trigger criteria: large-scale processing of special-category data, systematic monitoring, evaluation/scoring including profiling, automated decision with legal effect, innovative use of new technology, biometric identification, processing data of vulnerable subjects; UK ICO equivalent guidance; Article 35(7) DPIA elements: systematic description, necessity-proportionality assessment, risk assessment, mitigation measures, plus DPO consultation under Article 39(1)(c) where designated
+GDPR Article 35(1) and EDPB Guidelines 4/2017 set the trigger criteria deterministically: large-scale processing of special-category data, systematic monitoring, profiling, automated decisions with legal effect, novel technology, biometric identification or processing data of vulnerable subjects.
+Where any apply, the impact assessment documents the Article 35(7) elements - systematic description, necessity and proportionality, risk assessment and mitigation - with DPO consultation where one is designated.

 Decision Record